ChaseRensberger/chr-website/blog-posts/Reflections On 1 Year Of Making YouTube Videos.md

-# Reflections on 1 Year of Trying To Become Successful on YouTube
+# Reflections on 1 Year of Trying to Become Successful on YouTube

 _January 10th, 2025_